Riley-Py/UWaterloo-Work/MSE 211/Final Exam Practice/Final Exam Practice - Week 2.md

 ### Response to Q2

-The mechanism, starting from system conditions to the end
+The mechanism, starting from system conditions to the end behaviour, starts with the conditions of the work.
+The project may be falling behind due to miscommunication between members or due to management demanding features that take a considerable amount of time to implement.
+This creates unsafe work conditions, and team members start aiming